 |8W1||August 28 - October 20||October 9 - October 19|

 |8W2||October 23 - December 15||December 4 - December 14|

 Students will receive an email on the first day the survey opens (see table above) from "UNT SPOT Course Evaluations via IASystem Notification" (firstname.lastname@example.org) with the survey link.
 Please look for the email in your UNT email inbox.
 Simply click on the link and complete your survey.
 Students receive a separate email for each course.

 Yes, students receive email reminders if they have not completed the survey.
-For the summer sessions, a reminder will be sent 2 days before the close of the survey (for the 3W1 session the reminder will be sent 1 day before the close of the survey).
+The reminders will be sent on November 29, December 3, and December 6.
 The reminders are sent from "UNT SPOT Course Evaluations via IASystem Notification" (email@example.com).
 Once students complete the survey they will no longer receive any automated emails regarding the SPOT except for the confirmation email that the survey has been submitted.